svipas/vscode-control-snippets/README.md

 You will probably have to repeat same steps you did before to disable or enable snippets for extensions.

+### Remote machine shows only few extensions

+If you're connected to a remote machine you probably will not see all extensions as you see working locally because VS Code disables a lot of built-in extensions while connected remotely.

+### Emoji meaning

+- 🔋- extension runs where the UI (window) runs.
+- 🔌- extension runs remotely.

 ## Contributing

 Feel free to open issues or PRs!